How to Achieve a Reading Goal

 I can hear you laughing.
 What a nerd, right?
 What adult, not in school, sets reading goals and strategies for how to meet them?
 This one, along with thousands of others, participates in the Goodreads Annual Reading Challenge.

 In 2021, my goal was 25 books, and too easy.
 For 2022, I set a loftier goal of 50 books and read 55.
-That goal was achieved by me creating time for books.
+For 2023, I strove for 60 books and read 67.
+That goal occurred by creating time for books, for myself.

 I imagine you reading this and telling me that you do not have time to read.